dmacvicar/dmacvicar.github.io.old/_posts/2016-05-18-using-salt-like-ansible.markdown

 * `salt-master`: the master daemon, runs on the management server.
 * `salt-ssh`: a tool to manage servers over ssh.

-If you want to run Salt like Ansible, you only need to install `salt` and `salt-ssh` in your machine (the machine where you want to run tasks from).
+If you want to run Salt like Ansible, you only need to install `salt-ssh` in your machine (the machine where you want to run tasks from).

 *You don't need anything else than Python on the hosts you will manage.*